naufalhanif25/colleria/README.md

     <h3>
         <b>What's Colleria? 🤷🏻</b>
         <h5>
             <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Colleria is an open source software that aims to be a tool that can make it easier for students to complete their assignments.
-Colleria can only run on Windows operating systems and Linux-based operating systems.
+Colleria can only run on Windows operating systems.
 Apart from that, Colleria is open source and has fairly complete documentation, so anyone can contribute to the development of this software.</p>
         </h5>
     </h3>
     <h3>